Stelvio & Eastern Switzerland

 Introduction

 The Passo dello Stelvio is an iconic bucket list climb for every road cyclist.
 It epitomises everything we love: big mountain views, tight hairpin bends, smooth tarmac, challenging gradients and a load of Strava kudos!
-It also happens to be surrounded by a load of lesser-known road cycling climbs with the same qualities.
-This week-long cycling holiday offers the perfect opportunity to explore the delights of this stunning Alpine region, where Eastern Switzerland meets Italy.
+It also happens to be surrounded by a load of lesser-known road cycling climbs with the same magnificent qualities.
+This week-long road cycling holiday offers the perfect opportunity to explore the delights of this stunning Alpine region, where Eastern Switzerland meets Italy.

 The quality and location of the accommodation are another standout feature of this holiday.
+The hotels we choose are family-run and are experienced at looking after hungry cyclists!

 Foreign travel advice